Aeronautics/aero/README.md

 Package managers
 ================

-The following package managers has been enabled, more will follow:
+The following package managers have been recycled, more will follow.
+Let us know if your favourite packaging tool is missing or submit a pull request with  new adapter you'd like added.

 ﻿Advanced Package Tool
 ---------------------